Lauritzen Gardens - Omaha's Botanical Center

 Helena Street Fountain

 In 1982, Helena Street, a garden writer for the Omaha World-Herald, launched the idea for a botanical garden in Omaha.
-This fountain, a tribute to her, was designed by Chad Grimm.
-It is inspired by the arts and crafts architecture prominent at the garden.
-The fountain, which is located at the entrance to the visitor and education center, is comprised of a stainless steel frame covered in copper.
+The fountain, situated outside the front doors of the visitor center is a tribute to Street and her efforts.
+The fountain was designed by Chad Grimm and is inspired by the arts-and-crafts architecture prominent at the garden.
+The fountain is comprised of a stainless steel frame covered in copper.
 The copper has been given a patina to hasten the natural oxidation that occurs over time.

 Copper Fern Basket

-This ornamental basket, crafted by Illinois artist and blacksmith Lorelei Sims, is located in the gazebo at the entrance to the visitor and education center.
+This ornamental basket, located under the gazebo roof at the entrance to the visitor center, was crafted by Illinois artist and blacksmith Lorelei Sims.
 The fern basket is comprised of individually cut leaves of copper that were heated, contoured and then fastened to the steel basket infrastructure.
-The basket measures five feet in diameter and weights 450 pounds.
+The basket measures five feet in diameter and weighs 450 pounds.

 Wrought Iron Chandeliers